Graham Reid | | 2 min read

 On reflection Morricone borrowed from his two previous Dollars soundtracks, but here is more expansive and emotionally connected with the deeper and darker script.

-Morricone's music to The Mission may be a more mature orchestral work . . . but in The Good, The Bad and The Ugly he created a palette of sounds that others would draw on for years -- and even today that distinctive whistle in the theme is instantly recognisable.
+Morricone's music to The Mission may be a more mature orchestral work and his Crime and Dissonance collection a seriously disturbing but also Essential Elsewhere album . . . but in The Good, The Bad and The Ugly he created a palette of sounds that others would draw on for years -- and even today that distinctive whistle in the theme is instantly recognisable.

 These Essential Elsewhere pages deliberately point to albums which you might not have thought of, or have even heard . . .